RobertGregg/RobertGregg.github.io/src/posts/2024-03-02-QR-Decomposition.md

 x = A\setminus b
 $$

-where each column in $A$ is a predictor, $b$ is outcome, and $x$ is a vector of coefficients for the regression.
+where each column in $A$ is a predictor, $b$ is the outcome, and $x$ is a vector of coefficients for the regression.
 There's some nuance to this.
 To perform a regression with an intercept term you need to append a column of 1's to the $A$ matrix.
 Additionally, a number of algorithms are available to perform this matrix inverse, but many conventional softwares default to a method called $QR$ decomposition.
 More interestingly, some software packages are clever and allow you to save this decomposition to be reused if $b$ changes.

 Causal algorithms will change $b$ and $A$ so it would appear that saving the $QR$ decomposition would be pointless.
 However, $A$ doesn't change "too much".
 We only ever takes subsets of $A$ as the causal algorithm iterators over multiple predictors.
 If we compute the decomposition for the entire $A$ matrix, can we modify this decomposition slightly to solve a subsystem?
-If you guessed yes you're correct, otherwise this would be a pretty boring blog-post. :wink:
+If you guessed yes you're correct, otherwise this would be a pretty boring blog-post.😉

 # Q-less QR Decomposition